Hyperbolic domains in real Euclidean spaces: Introduction

-In Section \ref{sec:Sibony} we introduce another pseudometric $\Fcal_\Omega:\Omega\times \G_2(\R^n)\to \R_+$ on any domain $\Omega\subset\R^n$ $(n\ge 3)$, defined by minimal plurisubharmonic functions on $\Omega$ and satisfying $\Fcal_\Omega\le \Mcal_\Omega$ (see Definition \ref{def:F} and Proposition \ref{prop:FM}).
+In Section \ref{sec:Sibony} we introduce another pseudometric $\Fcal_\Omega:\Omega\times G_2(\R^n)\to \R_+$ on any domain $\Omega\subset\R^n$ $(n\ge 3)$, defined by minimal plurisubharmonic functions on $\Omega$ and satisfying $\Fcal_\Omega\le \Mcal_\Omega$ (see Definition \ref{def:F} and Proposition \ref{prop:FM}).
 Recall that an upper-semicontinuous function $u:\Omega\to[-\infty,+\infty)$ is said to be {\em minimal plurisubharmonic}, abbreviated MPSH, if and only if, for any conformal harmonic map $f:M\to\Omega$ from a conformal surface $M$, $u\circ f$ is a subharmonic function on $M$.
 We summarize basic properties of such functions in Section \ref{sec:Sibony} and refer to \cite[Chapter 8]{AlarconForstnericLopez2021} for a more complete treatment.
 (Note that MPSH functions are a special case with $p=2$ of $p$-plurisubharmonic functions that were introduced and studied in different geometries by Harvey and Lawson \cite{HarveyLawson2011ALM,HarveyLawson2012AM,HarveyLawson2013IUMJ}.)
 The pseudometric $\Fcal_\Omega$ is an analogue of the Sibony pseudometric on complex manifolds \cite{Sibony1981}, which is defined in terms of usual plurisubharmonic functions.
-(Another close relative of the Sibony pseudometric was introduced by Azukawa \cite{Azukawa1986} in 1986.
-One could also adapt Azukawa's definition to our context, but we shall not pursue this issue here.)
 We show that most results for the Sibony pseudometric, obtained in \cite{Sibony1981}, have their analogues for $\Fcal_\Omega$.
 In particular, a domain with a negative MPSH exhaustion function is hyperbolic (see Theorem \ref{th:mpsh}) and does not contain any conformal minimal surfaces of parabolic conformal type (see Corollary \ref{cor:hyperconvex}).

 In Section \ref{sec:localization} we obtain a localization result for the minimal pseudometric.
 Given a domain $\Omega\subset \R^n$ and a point $\bp\in b\Omega$ at which there exists a local negative MPSH function $u$ on $\overline \Omega$ peaking at $\bp$, with $u(\bp)=0$, we prove the estimate